 We depend totally in the company servers being up and running – any hiccup, or if they can't pay the bills, all those letters vanish in thin air; we don't have backups, although it's possible to email, one by one, the letters; too time consuming.
 I hope this never comes to pass, that they close, even for a short period — our loss would be sadly felt.

 Glad you enjoyed the Vespa stamp, it's really so cool.
 I think it's perfect to pair with my new avatar attire.
-My pleasure to send it to you, thanks to E. from Brazil, who traveled all over the world collecting new stamps, and gifted it to me.
+My pleasure to send it to you, thanks to E. from Brazil, who travelled all over the world collecting new stamps, and gifted it to me.

 The photos of Maneki Neko are nice, and I have left it at the living room table here, where I always sit and work on the laptop, so it's near me.
 Thank you for the artwork you sent me, very neat.